-14. Place a bucket beneath the sewage drain valve outlet and re-drain the sewage and waste holding tanks of any clean water that entered during "blow-out" procedure.
+14. Place a bucket beneath the sewage drain valve outlet and re-drain the holding tank of any clean water that entered during "blow-out" procedure.

-Close dump valves to prevent valve shafts from rusting and to prevent entry by rodents and insects.
+Close dump valve to prevent valve shaft from rusting and to prevent entry by rodents and insects.
 Refit the dust cap onto the drain outlet.